Osalumense/hcs/README.md

 # HCS

 ## Description
-A health counselling application developed in the Laravel framework, the appplication enables users to enjoy counselling sessions from the comfort of their homes either through chat or video calls.
+A mental health counselling application developed in the Laravel framework, the appplication enables users to enjoy counselling sessions from the comfort of their homes either through chat and video calls.
 It is still a work in progress...

 ## Screenshot